oscal-compass/community/proposals/create_go_sdk_001.md

 ## User/User Story (Optional)

-*Define who your the intended users of the feature or change are.
-Detail the things that your users will be able to do with the feature if it is implemented.
-Include as much detail as possible so that people can understand the "how" of the system.
-This can also be combined with the prior sections.*
+As a developer, I want to create custom APIs that interact with OSCAL content so that I can build tailored security applications for specific use cases.
+As a security engineer, I want to integrate OSCAL with my automation tool so that I can automate security tasks based on the defined security controls.

 ## Goals

 **Native Go implementation**: Create a purely Go-based OSCAL SDK.

 ## Non-Goals